Fitbit Inspire 2 Review

 Our biggest issue with this tracker is that it can be very hard to see the screen in bright light, usually requiring you to shade the screen if you are using it in bright sunlight.

-If you are shopping on a budget and trying to maximize your bang for the buck, then we highly recommend you check out the Fitbit Inspire 2.
-It offers just about all of the functionality of the best Fitbit trackers all while costing a lot less.
-You can track basic workouts and compete with your friends but we would suggest upgrading to a tracker with a dedicated GPS module if you are doing very precise data-driven training with outdoor runs or bike rides.
+If you are shopping on a budget and trying to maximize your bang for the buck, we recommend you check out the Fitbit Inspire 2.
+It offers just about all the functionality of the best Fitbit trackers while costing a lot less.
+You can track basic workouts and compete with your friends, but we suggest upgrading to a tracker with a dedicated GPS module if you are doing specific data-driven training with outdoor runs or bike rides.